Which car models can I charge with the go-e Charger?

 If you offer charging for your guests for free, the go-e Charger Gemini and Gemini flex (2.0) are suitable choices.

 If you are planning to bill all or some of your wallbox users, you need the go-e Charger PRO with an MID meter for precise kWh measurement.
+In Germany, you also need an electricity meter that complies with measurement and calibration law, such as the go-e Charger PRO CABLE ME.

 This depends on your individual situation and preferences.